The Denfendants

 "Production requirements" for munitions for six months were sufficient, the prosecutor said in his opening address, to blow up a city the size of Johannesburg.

-At the beginning of the defense proceedings, Mandela gave a three-hour speech from the defendant's dock, in which he explained and defended the ANC's key political positions.
+At the beginning of the defense proceedings, Mandela gave a three-hour speech from the defendant's dock, explaining and defending the ANC's key political positions.
 He justified the movement's decision and discussed in some detail the relationship between the ANC and the SACP, explaining that, while the two shared a commitment to action against the apartheid system, he was wedded to a model of constitutional democracy for South Africa (he singled out the British political model for praise), and supported a market economy rather than a communist economic model.

 The trial lasted until June 12, 1964.
 The arrest of the MK high command members resulted in them being sentenced to life imprisonment, others being arrested, and others going into exile.
-The trial was condemned by the United Nations Security Council and nations around the world, leading to some international sanctions against the South African government.
+The trial was condemned by the United Nations Security Council and nations worldwide, leading to some international sanctions against the South African government.